yvesnrb/dbug/README.md

 this application are listed in the README.md files of each package.

 ### Dev Environment
-For a local environment, you will need NodeJS v12.x.x, Yarn and a PostgreSQL database.
-After configuring the apropriate environment variables for each package use these comands to get started:
+After configuring the apropriate environment variables for each package use these comands to start the application:

 ```
 yarn